What is Legal Aid?

 Eligibility is assessed on the child’s means and the merits of the case.

 To satisfy the means test the child must have a monthly income of not more than £2756 including a disposable income not exceeding £733 per month and capital not exceeding £8000.

 If the child has savings between £3000 and £8000 a contribution may be payable towards the cost of legal aid.

 The Legal Aid Agency will also carefully assess the merits of your child’s case.
 They will only grant funding where they consider the claim to have a good chance of succeeding.
 A serious incident investigation report or response to a written complaint can be very helpful in this process.

 Having secured a legal aid contract, Pryers are able to offer this as a service should you require it.
 Our experienced solicitors are fully equipped with an in-depth knowledge of the Legal Aid System and in managing birth injury claims.
 We will be with you every step of the way throughout your claim.

-Speak to one of our experts today, if you believe, you or a loved one have been a victim of medical negligence in this area and we will be happy to discuss the case with you, to guide you through the next best steps to take.
+You can speak to one of our experts on 1904556600, or contact us by email, if you believe, you or a loved one have been a victim of medical negligence in this area.
+We will be happy to discuss the case with you, to guide you through the next best steps to take.